"

 ✅ Provide documents/files that are readable by assistive technology.
 It’s important to realize that, unlike HTML, not all file formats are automatically readable by assistive technologies.
 PDFs, for example, need to be properly tagged to allow screen readers to interpret the content.
 If you’ve ever opened a PDF that did not allow you to highlight, select, or search the text, there’s a good chance it would not be readable by assistive technology.
 This is fairly common with PDFs that are scanned out of physical materials (like older books) — if improperly captured, they are essentially “flat images” with no text information encoded.

 ✅ Create documents/files that meet the previous criteria discussed in this chapter.
-To ensure content is accessible, any text-based content in Word documents, PDFs, or other downloadable file types should be created while following the same accessibility practices that apply to building webpages – that means proper headings, alt text for images, sufficient color contrast, avoiding complex tables, meaningful link text, etc. In short, the practices covered in the earlier sections of this chapter can apply on a smaller level to the creation of a single Word document, or a single PDF.
+To ensure content is accessible, any text-based content in Word documents, PDFs, or other downloadable file types should be created while following the same accessibility practices that apply to building webpages – that means proper headings, alt text for images, sufficient color contrast and white space, avoiding complex tables, meaningful link text, etc. In short, the practices covered in the earlier sections of this chapter can apply on a smaller level to the creation of a single Word document, or a single PDF.

 Web Resources